mathigon/textbooks/content/fractals/content.md

 coastline has increased by a factor of `§197/88`.

-{.reveal(when="next-0")} Using the same idea as before, this means that the dimension of Britain's Coastline is
+{.reveal(when="next-0")} Using the same idea as before, this means that the dimension of Britain’s Coastline is

 {.text-center.reveal(when="next-0")} `§d = log_2(197/88) ≈ 1.16`